1funderUnder/take-note-music-app-version-2/README.md

 Go to the Saved Songs page.
 Click the delete button on the song you want to delete.
 You will see a "Song removed" message.
 If online, the app removes the collection from Firebase immediately and it is removed from IndexedDB on the next sync when the connection is restored.

+Authentication:
+Added user registration and security rules to ensure users only see their data.